Breastfeeding Information and Support

 There are several ways to continue breastfeeding or providing expressed breastmilk after returning to work or school.

 - Having someone bring your child to work or school to be breastfed.
 Employers and schools will accommodate this as breastfeeding is a protected human right

-- Breastfeeding while you are with your child at home, but not expressing breastmilk or breastfeeding while at work or school.
+- Breastfeeding before leaving for work or school, when you get home, and before bedtime.
 Milk supply will adjust to meet the needs of your child.
-However, once breastmilk supply has decreased, it may be difficult to increase again at a later time
+However, once breastmilk supply has decreased, it may be difficult to increase again later

-- Protect and support your right to breastfeed and/or express breastmilk
+- Protect and support your right to breastfeed and express your milk

 Before you return:

-- Talk to your employer about your plans to breastfeed or express your breastmilk
+- Talk to your employer or school administrator about your plans to breastfeed or express your breastmilk

-- Talk to other breastfeeding mothers who spend time away from their children
+- Talk to other breastfeeding individuals who spend time away from their children

 - Practice expressing breastmilk by hand or pump

 - Buy an insulated cooler bag to store breastmilk or ensure there is a fridge at work or school that you can use to store your expressed milk

 - Wear a supportive and comfortable bra

 - Express your milk when you feel full or uncomfortable, approximately every three to five hours depending upon the age of your child